Berry Hill, Mansfield: Amenities

-Berry Hill Park is expected to become a destination park, which will see improvements such as new and improved accessible paths, two new play areas, lake improvements, a new building with a multi-functional space and toilets.
+Mansfield Harriers & A.C. is based at the track and field facilities within the park, first established in 1958 by the Coal Industry Social Welfare Organisation (CISWO) as part of their commitment to injury rehabilitation and social betterment of mining communities.

-Present Day
+Future developments

-A significant number of new homes are to be built in Berry Hill including with the Lindhurst development, which is to include 1700 homes, a hotel, health centre, primary school, care home and offices.
+A significant number of new homes are to be built in Berry Hill including within the Lindhurst development, which is to include 1700 homes, a hotel, health centre, primary school, care home and offices.